iluwatar/java-design-patterns/backpressure/README.md

 }
 ```

-Then we can create a custom subscriber based on reactor BaseSubscriber.
-It will take 500ms to process one item to simulate slow processing.
-This subscriber will override following methods to apply backpressure on the publisher.
-- hookOnSubscribe method and initially request for 10 items
-- hookOnNext method which will process 5 items and request for 5 more items
+Next, we define a custom subscriber by extending Reactor’s BaseSubscriber.
+It simulates slow processing by sleeping for 500ms per item.
+Initially, the subscriber requests ten items; for every five items processed, it requests five more:

 ```java
 public class Subscriber extends BaseSubscriber<Integer> {